tlswg/tls13-spec/draft-ietf-tls-tls13.md

 in the server.

 Prior versions of TLS used the record layer version number for various purposes.
-(TLSPlaintext.legacy_record_version & TLSCiphertext.legacy_record_version) As of TLS 1.3, this field is deprecated and its value MUST be ignored by all implementations.
+(TLSPlaintext.legacy_record_version and TLSCiphertext.legacy_record_version) As of TLS 1.3, this field is deprecated.
+The value of TLSPlaintext.legacy_record_version MUST be ignored by all implementations.
+The value of TLSCiphertext.legacy_record_version MAY be ignored, or MAY be validated to match the fixed constant value.
 Version negotiation is performed using only the handshake versions.
 (ClientHello.legacy_version,
-ClientHello "supported_versions" extension & ServerHello.version)
+ClientHello "supported_versions" extension, and ServerHello.version)
 In order to maximize interoperability with older endpoints, implementations that negotiate the use of TLS 1.0-1.2 SHOULD set the record layer version number to the negotiated version for the ServerHello and all